Connect Your Cloud Account

 Other Cloud Providers

-Generally, you'll likely be able to simply use specific environment variables for authorization.
+Generally, you should be able to use specific environment variables for authorization.
 Same as all the above options, you'll be able to separate your credentials into projects/environments as you see fit.
-Please See XXX for more info

 Generally, Cloud Credentials are defined per env0 project.
-Those are translated to environment variables at runtime (like AWS_ACCESS_KEY_ID and AWS_ACCESS_SECRET_KEY for AWS).
-If you'd like to specify different credentials for a specific environment, you could simply override those environment variables when deploying that environment
+These are translated into environment variables at runtime (like AWS_ACCESS_KEY_ID and AWS_ACCESS_SECRET_KEY for AWS).
+If you'd like to give different credentials to a specific environment, you could simply override the desired environment variables during deployment.

 Kubernetes

-env0 applies your Terraform code to create resources in your own Kubernetes cluster.
-Here you will learn how to give env0 the required permissions for that.
+env0 applies your IaC to create resources in your own Kubernetes cluster.
+Here you will learn how to give env0 the required permissions to do just that.

-We support the major cloud provider managed clusters, as well as a general kubeconfig
+We support major cloud provider managed clusters, as well as a general kubeconfig

 file.